segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

 5. On the destination Settings tab, enter the **Conversion ID** from your Google Ads (Gtag) account.
 6. Select the 'Click Conversion' setting.
 Enter the name of the event as it appears in the [`track`](/docs/connections/spec/track) call and map it to your Google Ads (Gtag) conversion label.

-> info ""
+> info "Consent Mode"
-> Consent Mode: Segment is currently building Consent Mode functionally for all affected Google destinations.
-We expect this functionally to be available by March 1, 2024.
+> Segment is currently building Consent Mode for all affected Google destinations.
+This will be available before March 6, 2024.

 ## Page